Mary Nimmo Moran: Biography

 The New York Etching Club invited the Morans to submit their artwork for an American presentation at the international exhibition of the newly organized Royal Society of the Painter-Etchers.
 Mary exhibited four etchings which included: Easthampton, Barnes, L.I.; An Old Homestead at Easthampton; Long Island: Solitude; and Long Island Twilight.
 She was the only woman among the 65 original fellows.

 She was elected to the Society of Painter-Etchers of New York in 1879.
 In 1881, she was invited along with her husband to become a member of the Royal Society of Painters and Etchers of Great Britain and she was able to exhibit and showcase her work.
 She was the only woman among the 65 original fellows chosen for London's Royal Society of Painter-Etchers.
 Her prints were recognized for their boldness and originality and were collected by the British critic John Ruskin among others.
 She was a frequent exhibitor of the American Society of Painters and Etchers.
 Mary Nimmo Moran often signed her etchings "M. Nimmo Moran" or "M. N. Moran", leading many people, including the membership committees, to believe she was a male artist.
 Her etchings earned critical praise for their directness and boldness.

 The Moran family relocated to Newark, New Jersey in 1872.
 In June 1881, they moved to New York City.
 Mary was able to use the city as an inspiration and capture the transition of the city.
 In 1882, the Moran family decided to do another trip to England and Scotland.
 Mary was able to do some artwork there and one of them was Cochrane's O'The Craig-Strathaven, which was an ode to the town she was born.
 In 1884 they moved to East Hampton, Long Island.
 This town became the subject of many of Nimmo Moran's most successful etchings.
 The Moran home in East Hampton became the center of a productive artists' colony and is today designated as a National Historic Landmark.
 It is also a contributing property to the East Hampton Village District, a historic district listed on the National Register of Historic Places.

 Her paintings were exhibited sporadically at the National Academy of Design.
 It was presented at the Society of American Artists from 1879 to 1899 at the Pennsylvania Academy of the Fine Arts.

 Fifty-four of her etchings were presented in a Mammoth Exhibition of Women Printmakers at the Museum of Fine Arts in Boston from November 1 through December 31, 1887.

 Nimmo Moran exhibited her work at the Woman's Building at the 1893 World's Columbian Exposition in Chicago, Illinois.

 Nimmo Moran was described as simultaneously charming, personable, bright, modest, and humble.
 Notably, she was well-versed in many different fields of artistry.

 In summer 1950, her etchings were presented at the Smithsonian Institution in Washington D.C.

+A large number of prints of Moran's etchings belong to the collection of the Gilcrease Museum in Tulsa, Oklahoma.